KoNekoD/supervisord-monitor/README.md

 *From the Supervisord Docs*

 In the sample config file, there is a section which is named [rpcinterface:supervisor].
-By default it looks like the following:
+By default, it looks like the
+following:

 ```
 [rpcinterface:supervisor]